-This new proposed 8 & 4 - storey building will have a marginal impact on increased pedestrian discomfort in the Quinpool and Pepperell Street areas.
-The existing street trees on Pepperell Street will be important in mitigating wind impacts as a result of development and every effort should be made to preserve them during and after construction.
-Any new street trees on Quinpool would help mitigate the impacts of taller buildings on the sidewalk conditions and HRM should make every effort to intensify the public urban forest program on the new planned density corridors of the Centre Plan.
-The design of the building with a 2 and 3 storey podium will significantly improve the impacts of the building on human thermal comfort on the street and surrounding neighbourhood.
+This new proposed 13-storey building will increase pedestrian discomfort in portions of Gottingen Street and Creighton Street at different times of the year.
+The winter will increase winds and shade in front of Victoria Hall creating more colder conditions for people on the street.
+The impacts on Creighton Street will be less pronounced but it will be windier and less comfortable to the south east of the new development when winds come from the north-west direction.
+The existing street trees on Gottingen Street will be important in mitigating wind impacts as a result of development and every effort should be made to preserve them during and after construction.
+Any new street trees on either street would help mitigate the impacts of taller buildings on the sidewalk conditions and HRM should make every effort to intensify the public urban forest program on the new planned density corridors of the Centre Plan.
+The design of the building with a 3 storey podium will significantly improve the impacts of the building on human thermal comfort on the street and surrounding neighborhoods.